IPAM: IP Address Management

 - Detection in virtual environments is difficult because the hypervisor used must forward the packets exactly and correctly to the hosted device (virtual machine).

-IP addresses with Agents installed
+IP addresses with EndPoints installed

 After being created in the IPAM control panel, the first time the network is detected Pandora FMS will search for the IP addresses of that network.
 If it detects that the IP address is operational, it will manage it.
 If it does not respond to the ping command, it will leave it as unmanaged.
 Any managed IP address that changes state (stops responding to ping) will generate an event in the system.
-You can manually manage those IP addresses you want, editing them to give them an alias or hostname, a description or even force your operating system.
+You may manually manage those IP addresses you want, editing them to give them an alias or hostname, a description or even force your operating system.

 Views